diegoghernandez/Bank-Account/fronted/README.md

 ## Installation

+> [!WARNING]
-> ❗ You need node 18 installed before continuing.
+> You need node 18 installed before continuing.

 As a first step, you need to install the dependencies with the following command:
 ```bash
     npm install
 ```

+> [!IMPORTANT]
-> ❗ You need an account already registered or create one, and the backend
+> You need an account already registered or create one, and the backend
 > running to see all functionality, or you can see an example in
 > the [stories](#storybook)